5 Foods To Eat To Boost Your Fertility

 Pay attention to ingredient labels: you want to aim for about 25 grams a day (that’s the recommended daily intake level for women; men should get 38 grams), whereas most American women get about half that amount per day.

-If you’re not getting enough, then build up to optimal levels slowly over the course of about three weeks.
+If you’re not getting enough fiber, then build up to optimal levels slowly over the course of about three weeks.
 You can use dietary supplements, but it’s better to get your fiber from food for several reasons.
 For one, foods that are high in fiber are typically very good for you all around (such as fruits and vegetables that also contain important vitamins).
 Plus, you can control the intake of fiber gradually throughout the day rather than taking just one big dose.

 Good Sources of Fiber